3 ways to access the Net folder on your Mac

 defaults write com.apple.Finder AppleShowAllFiles NO

-How to access Net folder using the Finder
+How to access the Net folder using the Finder

 - Open Finder.